Reedyuk/read-properties/README.md

 # read-properties GitHub Action

-read-propertie allows you to read key values from your .properties file.
+read-properties allows you to read key values from your .properties file.

 ## Integrating with GitHub actions